Brampford Speke: History

 The village's name perhaps means 'bramble ford'.
-Speke is derived from the Anglo-Norman family Espek or Speke lords of the manor from the reign of King Stephen (1135-1154).
-The Speke Chantry in Exeter Cathedral contains the effigy of Sir John Speke (1442-1518) of Heywood in Wembworthy and Brampford Speke in Devon and of Whitelackington in Somerset.
+Speke is derived from the Anglo-Norman family Espek or Speke lords of the manor from the reign of King Stephen (1135–1154).
+The Speke Chantry in Exeter Cathedral contains the effigy of Sir John Speke (1442–1518) of Heywood in Wembworthy and Brampford Speke in Devon and of Whitelackington in Somerset.
 In 1815, the manor was purchased for the Northcote family, later Earls of Iddesleigh.

 George Cornelius Gorham was recommended as vicar of the parish of Brampford Speke in 1847.
 However, when examined by the bishop of Exeter, Henry Phillpotts, he was declared to hold Calvinist views on baptismal regeneration.
-The bishop's decision was later overturned by the Privy Council, and Gorham was instituted as vicar of Brampford Speke.
+The bishop's decision was later overturned by the Judicial Committee of the Privy Council, and Gorham was instituted as vicar of Brampford Speke.
 The furore led some to abandon the Church of England to become Roman Catholics.
 As vicar, Gorham restored the church building, entirely rebuilding the tower, for which Bishop Phillpotts gave some money.
 The church's north aisle had been added in 1840.
 A marble tablet on the east wall of the south transept commemorates Gorham.